balderdashy/sails-docs/reference/anatomy/masterList.md

 # locales
 ## myApp/config/locales
 ### Purpose
-This folder contains the information that is used by your app in supporting different <a href="http://en.wikipedia.org/wiki/Locale"> locales </a>.
+This folder contains the information that is used by your app in supporting visiting client's different <a href="http://en.wikipedia.org/wiki/Locale"> locales </a>.

 ### More Info